Which body-language mistakes should be avoided?

 Saying that, it’s important also that a presenter is able to incorporate any visual aids that they’ve included in their presentation.
 This may mean having to turn so that your body is open to both the presentation slides and the audience at the same time.
 Gesturing towards a PowerPoint slide can be extremely important, particularly when describing data such as graphs or charts or introducing important new concepts.
 By remembering to involve your visual aid through the use of body language, your audience should feel that you’re better interacting with both them and the supporting elements of your presentation.

-Once you’ve completed all three lessons about body language, you might also wish to download our beginner, intermediate and advanced worksheets to test your progress or print for your students.
+Once you’ve completed all three chapters about body language, you might also wish to download our beginner, intermediate and advanced worksheets to test your progress or print for your students.
 These professional PDF worksheets can be easily accessed for only a few Academic Marks.